BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/DataNewComplex.md

 Notes:

+- Create a new data object by calling method `new` on the data class.

 - The nested hashes are formed into nested data objects.
 - Note that the instantiated objects exists only here in the test, and not in the Github API itself.